 - 17. If the corporation is a closely held S corporation (defined in section 460(b)(4)) and it depreciated certain property placed in service after September 13, 1995, under the income forecast method, it must attach to Form 1120S the information specified in the instructions for Form 8866, line 2, for the 3rd and 10th tax years beginning after the tax year the property was placed in service.
 It must also report the line 2 amounts to its shareholders.
 See the Instructions for Form 8866 for more details. - 18.
-For a corporation that was a partner in a 1997-1998 fiscal year partnership, each shareholder's share of the net section 1231 gain (loss) figured using only 28% rate gains and losses from Form 4797, line 7, column (h). - 19.
+Amortization of reforestation expenditures.
+Report the amortizable basis and year in which the amortization began for the current year and the 7 preceding years.
+For limits that may apply, see section 194 and Pub.
+535. - 19.
+Any information needed by a shareholder to figure the interest due under section 1260(b).
+If any portion of a constructive ownership transaction was open in any prior year, each shareholder's tax liability must be increased by the shareholder's pro rata share of interest due on any deferral of gain recognition.
+See section 1260(b) for details, including how to figure the interest. - 20.
 Any other information the shareholders need to prepare their tax returns.